espruston/PumpControls/README.md

 setAllFull();
 ```

 Sets all motors to full speed.
-Is called by startup();
+Is called by startup().

 ___